-- Code of practice on how to manage and control asbestos in the workplace 2020 published by SafeWork NSW. - Code of practice on how to safely remove asbestos 2020 published by SafeWork NSW. - Additional guidance material listed in Appendix B. - Detailed information on Council's procedures and plans may be found in other documents, which are referenced in part 2 under section 18.1.
+- Code of practice on how to manage and control asbestos in the workplace (catalogue no. WC03560) published by SafeWork NSW. - Code of practice on how to safely remove asbestos (catalogue no. WC03561) published by SafeWork NSW. - Additional guidance material listed in Appendix B. - Detailed information on council's procedures and plans may be found in other documents, which are referenced in part 2 under section 18.1.